 The Transparency Mode it self is very effective at letting through voice and similar noises – like on other devices, it actually amplifies them, so they can cut through your music, even with the volume up.
 If you want to hear someone talk, it actually makes things clearer than if you just turn noise-cancelling off.

 We actually find it a little too transparent at times.
 The likes of the Sony WH-1000XM3 have different transparent modes for different situations, so an office mode focuses only on voices, while city mode lets through a wider range of traffic sounds.
-Other devices just let you move a slider to decide how transparent you want it to be.
+Other devices, such as the Bose QC Earbuds, just let you move a slider to decide how transparent you want it to be.

 Apple AirPods Pro review: verdict

-One negative note to strike is that, while AirPods Pro work fine with Android, there's no doubt the experience is better on iOS, with a fuller range of features.
+One negative note to strike is that, while AirPods Pro work fine with Android in a basic way, there's no doubt the experience is better on iOS, with a fuller range of features.
 But then what did you expect?

-That aside, if you want brilliant-sounding headphones with the slickest possible experience on your iPhone, AirPods Pro are a slam dunk.
+That aside, if you want true wireless earbuds with great sound that deliver the slickest possible experience on your iPhone, AirPods Pro are a slam dunk.
 With their improved fit and sweat-proofing, they're even proficient headphones for workouts.

-You can definitely find buds that do individual things better than AirPods Pro, but as an all-rounder that doesn't compromise in any area, they're fantastic.
+There no question that there are buds that do individual things better than AirPods Pro, and we've talked about them a lot in this review – but as an all-rounder that doesn't compromise in any area, they're a really strong choice.